6WIND/zrpcd/README.md

 ### RPM Packaging

+RPM packaging applied for suse and centos distribution.
 Create following file system hierarchy, where bin is the folder where all the package files will be present.
 Let's assume the root folder where folders are created, is named package and is at following place : /home/packager/packager/.